enormandeau/gtseq_scripts/README.md

 # GTseq scripts

-Scripts used in step 6 "SNP selection" of the Beemelman et al. paper (see Reference section) to design GTseq panels for three salmonid species
+Scripts used in step 6 for the "SNP selection" of the Beemelman *et al.* paper (see Reference section) to design GTseq panels for three salmonid species

 # TODO